-Air quality EIAP (NEPA and General Conformity) analysis is an impact assessment based on a hypothetical best guess estimate of air pollutant emissions.
+AQIA (NEPA and General Conformity) analysis is an impact assessment based on a hypothetical reasonably foreseeable guess estimate of air pollutant emissions.
 Often a proposed action is only a concept that is not fully defined; therefore, it is necessary to make a best-guess rough estimate.
-DAF actions under evaluation are proposed and not actual actions; consequently, all the sub-activities and potential emission sources that may be involved directly and indirectly with the execution of the proposed action can only be speculated.
+DAF actions under evaluation are proposed and not actual actions; consequently, all the subactivities and potential emission sources that may be involved directly and indirectly with the execution of the proposed action can only be speculated.
 Additionally, the acceptable emission estimating methodologies used are only rough order of magnitude estimates; therefore, it is important to not over analyze because the best outcome is only a rough order of magnitude estimates.